akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *The Queen sees me*, Beatrice thought. *The Queen sees me—not as a curiosity, not as a goose girl playing at court, but as someone worth teaching.
 I will ask Godfrey to teach me.*

 And yet, beneath the warmth, a different voice seemed to whisper: *Still a goose girl.
-Still the girl who stumbled into a king's hall with charcoal on her nose.
+Still the girl who stumbled into a king’s hall with charcoal on her nose.
 Still the girl they whisper about.*

 She closed the book and pressed it to her chest.
 Both things were true.
 She was both.
 And perhaps, she thought, that was the point.